yohanmoon/cs361_backup_service/README.md

    request = "revert"
    s.send(request.encode())
    ```
+   * The microservice will respond to `"Backup"` and `"backup"` for creating a backup file.
    * The microservice will respond to `"Revert"` and `"revert"` for retrieval of lastest backup file.